toarnabtrainer/AEC_AIML_Advanced_Python_Feb_2024/README.md

 select emp_name, emp_salary from employee;
 update employee set emp_salary = emp_salary + 500 where emp_city = 'Kolkata';
 select emp_name, emp_city, emp_salary from employee;

+select * from employee;
+-- delete all the records having salary more than 40000 delete from employee where emp_salary > 40000;
+select * from employee;

+-- delete all the records where emp_city = 'Mumbai'
+delete from employee where emp_city = 'Mumbai';
+select * from employee;
 </pre>